 So, there you go.
 These are my two pennies on the subject.

 Hope this helps someone out there.

 I know may will disagree or even hate some of the things I wrote here.
 But, as I said, the freedom that we have in being creative in our industry allows us many perspectives of the same things.
-That’s what makes this art so beautifull.
+That’s what makes this art so beautiful.